LayTec-AG/Plotly.Blazor/README.md

 - Blazor WebAssembly is (currently) not intended for performance purposes!
 We therefore recommend Blazor Server.
 This issue is tracked [here](https://github.com/dotnet/aspnetcore/issues/5466).
 - IJSRuntime (currently) does not allow to adjust the serialization of objects.
 Accordingly, a conversion is carried out beforehand, which consumes a comparatively large amount of time.
 You can find this issue [here](https://github.com/dotnet/aspnetcore/issues/12685).
-- All the data, the config and the layout are transferred each time an update is executed.
-This can take time and in the future it should be possible to lightweightly add new data and make adjustments.

 ### Missing Implementations
 - Event handling